 The Company's independent and non-executive directors receive an annual retainer consisting of cash and equity compensation for their annual service.
 The retainers compensate directors for their role on the Board, and is meant to reflect the typical schedule and workload of a director at Gold Royalty.
 The Company's independent and non-executive directors receive an annual retainer and fees for service on the Board and as Chair of the Board Committees as set forth below.
 Directors who are employees receive no additional compensation for their service as directors.
 The Company's independent and non-executive directors are reimbursed for travel and other expenses directly related to their activities as directors.
-In the financial year ended September 30, 2021, equity compensation was awarded to the Company's independent and non-executive directors in the form of Options.
-The Options vest over 18 months.
+In the financial year ended September 30, 2022, equity compensation was awarded to the Company's independent and non-executive directors in the form of Options and RSUs.
+The Options vest over 18 months and the RSUs vest as to one-third on each of the first, second and third anniversaries of the date of grant.

 Retainers - Board Cash (C\$)

-Independent Lead Director C\$50,000
+Independent Lead Director C\$165,000

-Board member (1) C\$30,000
+Board Member (1) C\$105,000

 Chair of the Audit Committee C\$15,000

 Chair of the Compensation Committee C\$10,000

 Chair of the Nominating and Corporate Governance Committee C\$10,000